pizzawarrior/CAVIAR-Auto-Sales/README.md

 - docker-compose build
 - docker-compose up

-_Disregard a potential error that may pop-up related to 'missing an environment variable.
-This does not affect performance'_
+_Disregard a potential error that may pop-up related to 'missing an environment variable.'
+This does not affect performance_

-To view the project, open http://localhost:3000/
+To view the project, open http://localhost:3000/ in your browser

 # App Design